tldr-pages/tldr/pages/linux/xsel.md

 # xsel

 > Selection manipulation tool.
-> For example xsel can copy STDIN to clipboard or print clipboard to STDOUT.
+> For example, xsel can copy STDIN to clipboard, or print clipboard to STDOUT.

 - Copy output to clipboard: